Hopson97/CellularAutomaton/README.md

  - Any live cell with two or three live neighbours lives on to the next generation.
  - Any live cell with more than three live neighbours dies, as if by overpopulation.
  - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+## Brian's Brain

+Brian's brain has 3 cell types: On, Off, and dying.

+Each generation:
+    -On cells go into a dying state
+    -Dying cells go into the off state
+    -Off cells go into an on state, if and only if exactly 2 [Moore's] neighbours are in the On state

+## Wireworld

+Wire world is a little different in the way I allow the editing of a circuit before actually running the program.